 Ensure that the panels are secured tightly to the roof or flat surface when they are installed to prevent the wind from lifting and damaging them, or heavy snow pulling them out of position.
 Do your research carefully to make sure that you choose the most appropriate system for your individual circumstances and the weather that your area is most likely to encounter.
 Choose a supplier that can prove their products have undergone extensive testing in different conditions.

 Solar panels that are not waterproofed properly can have rain get inside and damage individual cells.
-Rain can also flood the panel, meaning that less sunlight can reach the parts that react with the solar energy.
+Rain can also flood the panel, meaning that less amount of sunlight can reach the parts that react with the solar energy.
 It can be very hard to repair a flooded panel, so it is wise to ensure that all components of the solar power system are waterproofed correctly and remain in that condition for their entire working life.

 Keep up with local weather reports and forecasts so that you can have a better idea about what’s coming.
 Check your insurance policy to see what’s covered in terms of weather damage and know what to do if your electricity supply is suddenly interrupted or compromised.
-Have the details of a maintenance or repair company to hand in case you need to call on their services and finds out what protective measures you can take to look after your panels in bad weather, e.g. by installing a cover of some kind.
+Have the details of a maintenance or repair company to hand in case you need to call on their services and finds out what protective measures you can take to look after your panels system in bad weather, e.g. by installing a cover of some kind.

 Cleaning and Maintenance